 Strategy 1: Using Built-In Replication Mechanisms

-Limitations of Using Built-In Mechanisms to Carry Out Data Replication:
+Limitations of Using Built-In Mechanisms to Carry Out Real time Data Replication:

 - The compatibility of the built-in data replication mechanism depends highly on the major and minor versions of the source and destination databases.
 You may face various technical difficulties while trying to replicate data across databases running on different software versions, however, this is not true for every database.